 Wetlands are permanently or temporarily wet areas that support plants and animals specially adapted to wet conditions.

-The types of plants and animals found in wetlands depends on the water - its amount, depth, permanence, temperature, the chemicals found in it, and its source - groundwater, surface water or rainwater.
+The types of wetlands and the plants and animals found in them depends on the water - its amount, depth, permanence, temperature, the chemicals found in it, and its source - groundwater, surface water or rainwater.

 Wetlands once covered large areas of New Zealand.
 Now they are some of our rarest and most at-risk ecosystems.
 Wetlands contain a diverse range of plants and animals and are home to many rare and threatened species.